thisminute/cascading-ui/README.md

 git clone https://github.com/thisminute/cascading-ui.git
 cd cascading-ui

-# if you don't plan on using cui-tools, you don't need to do these submodule steps
+# if you don't plan on using cui-tools, you don't need to do this submodule step
-git submodule init --recursive git submodule update
+git submodule update --init --recursive
 ```

 Windows users may also need to run the following in the root directory: